Procris: Apollodorus, Hyginus, and Antoninus

 The Bibliotheca gives an entirely different characterization of Procris.
-He states that Procris was bribed with a golden crown to sleep with Pteleon, but was discovered in his bed by her husband.
-She then fled to Minos, who had been cursed by his wife Pasiphaë to ejaculate scorpions, serpents and centipedes that killed his mistresses from the inside.
-She helped cure the king of his genital sickness with a circean herb, and was given a dog whom no quarry could escape and an infallible javelin.
-The Bibliotheca writes that she gave the dog and javelin to her husband, and they were reconciled.
+It states that Procris was bribed with a golden crown to sleep with Pteleon, but was discovered in his bed by her husband.
+She is described as fleeing to King Minos, who had been cursed by his wife Pasiphaë to ejaculate scorpions, serpents and centipedes that killed his mistresses from the inside.
+Procris was said to have helped cure the king of his genital sickness with a circean herb.
+She was given a dog no quarry could escape and an infallible javelin.
+The Bibliotheca states that she gave the dog and javelin to Cephalus and they were reconciled.

 Hyginus (who states that the dog and javelin are gifts from the goddess Artemis) and Antoninus Liberalis, however, write that she disguised herself as a boy and seduced her husband, so that he too was guilty, and they were reconciled.
 According to the latter, Minos' unexplained disease not only killed his mistresses, but also prevented him and Pasiphaë from having any children (Pasiphaë herself was not otherwise harmed, being an immortal daughter of Helios).
 Procris then inserted a goat's bladder in a woman, told Minos to ejaculate there, and after that she sent him to his wife; the couple was thus able to conceive, and Minos gave his spear and his dog as gratitude gifts to her.

 Unlike the other versions, Hyginus omits Cephalus' abduction by Eos; instead he rejects her when she propositions him, and she replies that she does not want him to break his marital vows unless Procris has.
 She then disguises him as a stranger who successfully seduces Procris.
 When they lie together in bed, Eos removes the enchantment from him, and Procris, realizing she has been deceived by Eos, flees in shame.
 After their reunion, Procris follows Cephalus in secret out of fear of Eos.

 The dog and the fox

 The name of the dog is Laelaps.
-The story of the hunting of the Teumessian fox, which could never be caught, and which Zeus turned to stone along with Procris' dog when the dog hunted it, and the death of Procris were told in one of the lost early Greek epics of the Cycle, most probably the Epigoni.
+The story of the hunting of the Teumessian fox, which could never be caught, and that Zeus turned to stone along with Procris' dog when the dog hunted it, and the death of Procris were told in one of the lost early Greek epics of the Cycle, most probably the Epigoni.

 Medieval tradition

-She is remembered in De Mulieribus Claris, a collection of biographies of historical and mythological women by the Florentine author Giovanni Boccaccio, composed in 1361–62.
+Procris' story is included in De Mulieribus Claris, a collection of biographies of historical and mythological women by the Florentine author Giovanni Boccaccio, composed in 1361–62.
 It is notable as the first collection devoted exclusively to biographies of women in Western literature.